Austin Ekeler Player Prop Bets for NFL Week 10 | Los Angeles vs. Minnesota 11/14/2021

 Season Stats

-- The Chargers, who rank 15th in the NFL in points scored, have attempted a pass 63.2% of the time while opting for the ground attack 36.8% of the time.
+- The Chargers, who rank 15th in the NFL in points scored, have attempted a pass 63.2% of the time while running the football 36.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Ekeler's matchup with the Vikings.